sujoyrc/hpeExpressiveMovement/index.md

   cameras on two music information retrieval tasks.
 We offer insights for single and multi-view processing of videos.

+## Dataset

+The dataset processing pipeline is present in https://github.com/DAP-Lab/hindustani_raga_dataset_processing including details on how the dataset can be downloaded.
+Note that this dataset and code is available for NON-COMMERCIAL RESEARCH USE ONLY.

 ## Supplementary Material

 This webpage provides supplementary material for the paper - Human Pose Estimation for Expressive Movement Descriptors in Vocal Music Performances.
 This paper will be presented at <a href="https://ismir2024.ismir.net/" target="_blank">ISMIR 2024</a>.